YiNungTsao/Genetic-Algorithm-with-Bit-Level/README.md

 Used "BitArray" to implement Genetic Algorithm
 In order to prevent waste too more memory usage.

-Genetic Algorithm: one-point cross-over method/ multi-points cross-over/ random mutation
+Genetic Algorithm: one-point cross-over method/ multi-points cross-over/ uniform mutation